 Here we modelled the distribution of P. grandis and P. laticauda under current and projected future climatic conditions, and predicted their invasion risks at the global scale.
-To determine whether the choice of climate data source affects invasion risk assessments, we quantify the degree of agreement between current invasion risks based on the two main climate data sources available at global scale (i.e., CHELSA and Worldclim).
-We account for multiple sources of uncertainty for each climate data (Shared Socio-economic pathways, SSP and Global Circulation models, GCM).
+To determine whether the choice of climate data source affects invasion risk assessments, we quantified the degree of agreement between current invasion risks based on the two main climate data sources available at the global scale (i.e., CHELSA and Worldclim).
+We account for multiple sources of uncertainty for each climate data by including two different climate scenarios (based on the SSP scenarios) and for each of these scenarios, multiple General Circulation models (GCMs) from the Coupled Model Intercomparison Project 6.
 To provide the most reliable conservation guidelines, we identify areas that are in agreement between projections derived from both climate data sources, and point out priority areas for monitoring to enhance the chances of early detection and prevent potential invasions.